Samuelmm15/React-Programming-Course/36-Lesson-Popup-Modal-to-Add-Data/36-lesson-app/README.md

 # 32 lesson Notes

-At this lesson, we are going to create a delete button that permits us to delete a customer that we have created or that we have already in the database.
-So, we need to create a button that will delete the customer and then the application will refresh the list of customers.
+At this lesson, we are going to create a popup modal for our webstite.
+This popup will add new information or new customers to the customers page of our website.
+This permits us to add new customers to our database created at Django.